 So you have the dream of becoming a homesteader?
 It may look something like you wake up with the sun, feed your chickens, and mosey around your farm all day doing different tasks while being self-sufficient.

-But there is only one problem, how do you afford to live this life?
+However, there is only one problem, how do you afford to live this life?
 And how do you pay the bills when they arrive each month?

 This was probably my biggest question when I began dreaming of being a homesteader, and it is still one of the most frequently asked questions that I see on the internet.

-So how do you make it as a modern homesteader?
+How do you make it as a modern homesteader?
 Well, you are in luck because I’m going to share my knowledge with you in this post.

-However, before we get started, I want you to know that these are only suggestions.
+Before we get started, I want you to know that these are only suggestions.
 You may find your own ways of making it, and some of my ideas may not pan out for you.

 Either way, I hope you find some of these tips helpful.